Skip to main content

 When to contact a midwife

-• your contractions are regular (every 5 minutes or more often)
+• you’re having regular contractions coming every 5 minutes or more often

 • your waters break